NikolaJelavic/https-nikolajelavic.github.io-pureHTML/README.md

-# https-nikolajelavic.github.io-pureHTML
+# pureHTML
-Practising only semantic HTML5
+In 2022 I have practised in TechLabs to create a website only with semantic HTML5.